Ross-Alexandra/locatify/README.md

     ```
 > Note, this project was developed using Python 3.10.6, and Node 18.16.0 It is recommended to use these versions, but it is likely that any version of Python 3.6+ and Node 12+ will work.

+## Running the app
 Once the dependencies are installed, you can run the API and App separately.
-This can be done by running the following commands from the root of the project:
+This can be done by running the following commands from the following directories:
 - From the api directory:
   ```bash
   python -m flask --app app run -p 34343